kernelci/tuxmake/README.md

 Optional.

-When a .config file requests "MODULES", modules may be built.
+When a .config file requests "MODULES", modules might be built.

 IN: